fbohz/nyc-web-students-012819/02-intro-to-oo/README.md

 aka: Object Oriented Programming (OOP)

+## Lecture Notes

+# What is an object

+data
+point where data is stored
+'encapsulates state'

+behavior
+what a thing can do
+'encapsulates behavior'

+data + behavior together in one object

+{
+  player_name: "Alan Anderson",
+  number: 0,
+  shoe: 16,
+  points: 22,
+  rebounds: 12,
+  assists: 12,
+  steals: 3,
+  blocks: 1,
+  slam_dunks: 1
+}

 ## Exercise

 Here is a naive implementation of a bank account in Ruby using only a hash which stores key-value pairs.